 Nkrumah left Ghana on 21st of February 1966.
 He had not gone abroad for medical reasons or to a conference, or to sign an agreement for a loan to Ghana, or for a holiday, or with a cap in hand, or indeed just to collect some per diem, he was on a highly publicised mission to Hanoi to find a peaceful solution to the Vietnam War.
 He had been invited by the Vietcong leader, Ho Chin Minh and he had the assurance of the American government that they would do nothing to compromise his safety during the trip.

-Sadly, he was overthrown before he could complete his mission which leaves most people wondering why the Americans who were complicit in his removal approved the trip.
-The jury is still out as to whether this was a mere contrived ruse to get him out of the way or they felt that he had overreached himself as a world statesman.
-However the fact that the trip had been sanctioned by the Commonwealth Head of States Conference suggests that Nkrumah was well regarded as one who could provide the roadmap for peace.
+Sadly, the fact that he was overthrown before he could complete his mission leaves most people wondering why the Americans, who were complicit in his removal, approved the trip.
+The jury is still out as to whether this was a mere contrived ruse to get him out of the way, or they felt that he had overreached himself as a world statesman.
+However, the fact that the trip had been sanctioned by the Commonwealth Head of States Conference suggests that Nkrumah was well regarded as one who could provide the road-map for peace.

 After the end of the Second World War, there was still a need for peace as the arms race escalated between the Warsaw Pact countries of the East and the Nato alliance of the West.
-This war, the Cold War that continued till the dismantling of the Soviet Union in the mid 1990s was a war for ideological influence and control in the world and though not a military war, the several flash points such as the Bay of Pigs incident, the Russian invasion of Czechoslovakia, the Russian foray into Afghanistan, which resulted in the boycott of the 1980 Olympics in Moscow by the western block countries, threatened the peace of the world.
+This Cold War continued till the dismantling of the Soviet Union in the mid 1990s was a war for ideological influence and control in the world.
+Though not a military war, the several flash points such as the Bay of Pigs incident, the Russian invasion of Czechoslovakia, the Russian foray into Afghanistan, which resulted in the boycott of the 1980 Olympics in Moscow by the western block countries, threatened the peace of the world.